2021-2022 Program Dates

 The Department of Finance in LSU’s E. J. Ourso College of Business in partnership with the Louisiana Bankers Association is responding to the needs of industry with the LBA/Ourso Credit Analyst Education Program which provides education and training for new hires or experienced bankers who are transitioning into commercial lending.

-The world-class faculty of LSU’s E. J. Ourso College of Business will lead the instruction with participation from experienced bankers to provide both the philosophy of banking and real-world application.
-Materials, in addition to those provided by the ABA, will be used for communications skills, sales strategies, critical thinking, collaboration, and other soft skills required for industry success.
+The world-class faculty of LSU’s E. J. Ourso College of Business will lead the instruction with participation from experienced commercial bankers to provide both the real-world application of the curriculum and the reasoning behind the processes.
+Instruction in communications skills, sales strategies, critical thinking, collaboration, and other soft skills required for industry success will be added to the ABA materials in response to input from the industry.

 Our Design Sets Us Apart